Paramotor service by Southwest Airsports

 You are responsible for reassembling your paramotor and adjusting the carburetor correctly.
 This website has all of the info needed.

-We apologize but Southwest Airsports cannot give help via telephone.
+We apologize but Southwest Airsports cannot give help via phone.
 Thank you for your understanding.

 vulture